SzGregG/Tryhackme/README.md

 - *Mean Time to Respond (MTTR):* Average time taken by SOC to actually stop the breach from spreading

 ## SOC Solutions
+### EDR
+Endpoint Detection and Response is a host-only security solution that monitors, detects and responds to threats at endpoints.
+It can tackle advanced threats and no matter where the endpoint is, local or remote.
+EDR can detect threats that an Antivirus might miss.
+**Endpoint Features**
+- *Visibility:* EDRs provide a great range of visibility.
+Collecting data from data which includes, process modifications, registry modifications, network connections, file and folder modifications, user actions etc. Historcal data and process trees as well.
+- *Detection:* Uses a combination of signiture and behaviour based detections alongside machine learning capabilities.
+It can also detect fileless malware in memory.
+It is possible to assign custom IOC(indicators of comprimise) to be detected
+- *Response:* Analysts can respond to threats easily through the central EDR console, managing different actions like isolate endpoint, terminate processes, connect to host and excute actions remotely etc.

+**EDR Components**
+- *Agents:* agents are what is deployed on endpoints and report back to the central EDR console.
+They can be also referred to as sensors.
+They monitor all activities and any data (aka. **telemetry**) collected about the activities is sent to the EDR Console.
+- *EDR Console:* it is where all the data sent from various EDR agents is linked together and analysed with the use of logical rules and machine learning algorithms (MLAs).
+The data collected is then compared against threat intelligence data as well.
+If anything is detected the console creates an alert, also assigning a severity to it.

+**EDR Detection Capabilities**
+- *Behavioral Detection:* not just matches signitures but looks at the behaviour of files
+- *Anomaly Detection:* EDR is aware of the standard behaviour of endpoints.
+Activity which mismatches the standard will be flagged.
+Can cause false positives but with the full contect that EDR provides analysts can deal with it quickly.
+In case of an malicious activity, the endpoint's behaviour always deviates from standard.
+- *IOC matching:* Indicators of Compromise are known by EDRs as threat intelligence is integrated into them.
+If any activity matches that of an IOC the EDR flags it
+- *MITRE ATT&CK Mapping:* EDR not only flags malicious activity but it also highlights the stage that the activity was at on the MITRE Tactics and Techniques map
+- *MLAs:*